Hi.

 Favorite place to read a book:

 When at home my favorite place to read is my sun room.
 It's got a comfortable couch and lots of light.
 As I also tend to travel a great deal I read a lot on planes.
-As my kids are now grown I get more time to and places now to read.
+Now that my kids are grown, I get more time and places to read.

 Book character I’d like to be stuck in an elevator with:

-One of my all time favorite books is Trinity by Leon Uris.
-Among the main characters is Conor Larkin who grows up in tumultuous period in Ireland between the 19th and 20th centuries.
+One of my all-time favorite books is Trinity by Leon Uris.
+Among the main characters is Conor Larkin who grows up during a tumultuous period in Ireland between the 19th and 20th centuries.
 I would ask so many questions about growing up and living in Ireland at that time his head might explode.

 Author Interview - Tom McKeown | Book Character I’d Like to be Stuck in an Elevator With